-Fatalities did fall about 2% between 2016 and 2017.
-However, extra than three seven hundred people died in 2017.
-Bills geared toward making a dent in visitors’ deaths have gotten mixed consequences at the Texas Legislature this year.
+Fatalities did fall by about 2% between 2016 and 2017.
+However, more than three thousand seven hundred people died in 2017.
+Bills geared toward making a dent in visitors’ deaths have gotten mixed results at the Texas Legislature this year.
 There does seem to be some action on elevated avenue protection efforts at the Texas Transportation Commission.

-Last month, the commission heard a presentation from TxDOT’s director of engineering and safety operations that indicated the employer could be moving toward a goal of getting no traffic fatalities in Texas by the yr 2050.
-Austin adopted a so-referred to as Vision Zero plan in 2016 to finish deaths and serious accidents on Austin’s roads via 2025.
+Last month, the commission heard a presentation from TxDOT’s director of engineering and safety operations that indicated the employer could be moving toward a goal of getting no traffic fatalities in Texas by the year 2050.
+Austin adopted a so-referred to as Vision Zero plan in 2016 to end deaths and serious accidents on Austin’s roads by 2025.
 Other essential towns have adopted comparable plans to deal with the problem through better street layout, better enforcement of present laws, and training packages.

 Washington nation became the primary to undertake a statewide aim of 0 traffic deaths in 2000.
 Since then, greater than 1/2 of states have set 0-death dreams.
 But Texas has not.